reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 OkHttp performs best when we create a single `OkHttpClient` instance and reuse it for all HTTP calls in the application.
 Popular HTTP clients like Retrofit and Picasso used in Android applications use OkHttp underneath.

 ## Spring WebClient
-Spring WebClient is an asynchronous, reactive web client introduced in Spring 5 in the Spring WebFlux project to replace the older [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) for making REST API calls in applications built with the Spring Boot framework.
+Spring WebClient is an asynchronous, reactive HTTP client introduced in Spring 5 in the Spring WebFlux project to replace the older [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) for making REST API calls in applications built with the Spring Boot framework.
 It supports synchronous, asynchronous, and streaming scenarios.

 For using `WebClient`, we need to add a dependency on the Spring WebFlux starter module: